Instagram is an amazing platform for businesses. Figuring out Instagram for business can help make money and get leads because your target audience i

 2. Craft Content With Branding in Mind

-Create a Google Doc with information about your brand such as colors, style, filters, tones.
+Create a Google Doc with information about your brand such as colors, style, filters, and tones.
 Do that so whenever you outsource content creation your social media manager will be clear on what to do.
 It can also serve as a great reminder for you!
 The next step is to plan a content calendar.
 Be sure to include different types of content to keep your posts balanced and engaging.
-Post clear product images, company announcements and holiday greetings.
-You can even use memes if that aligns with your brand.
+Post clear product images, company announcements, and holiday greetings.
+You can even use memes if they align with your brand.
 Mix up your posts so your feed isn’t monotonous.

 Instagram has gone through many changes since it was launched in 2010, but the hashtags have remained as the app’s primary search engine.
 Later suggests when using Instagram hashtags, there’s plenty of room to get creative.
 You can use a mix of branded hashtags (as in, your business name), campaign hashtags (for specific, short-term campaigns or promos you may have), and community hashtags (for keywords related to your industry and customer interests).
 Using a healthy combination of relevant, targeted hashtags is the best way to curate your content and let your business get discovered by new audiences.